 The foreign exchange rate sensitivity is calculated by aggregation of the net foreign exchange rate exposure of Hudson entities at December 31 of the respective year.
 The values and risk disclosed here are the hedged and not hedged positions assuming a 5% appreciation of the USD against all other currencies.

-A positive result indicates a profit, before tax in the statement of comprehensive income or in the hedging and revaluation reserves when the EUR strengthens against the relevant currency.
+A positive result indicates a profit, before tax in the consolidated statements of comprehensive income or in the hedging and revaluation reserves within other comprehensive income when the USD strengthens against the relevant currency.

-IN MILLIONS OF USD DEC 31, 2017 DEC 31, 2016 Effect on the Statement of Comprehensive Income - profit (loss) of USD (0.3) (0.9) Effect on the Statement of Comprehensive Income - profit (loss) of CAD 0.2 - Effect on the Statement of Comprehensive Income - profit (loss) of EUR 0.5
+IN MILLIONS OF USD 31.12.2018 31.12.2017 Effect on the consolidated statements of comprehensive income - profit (loss) of USD 0.3 0.3 Effect on the consolidated statements of comprehensive income - profit (loss) of EUR 0.0 0.0 Effect on the consolidated statements of comprehensive income - profit (loss) of CAD (0.2)

-35.6 INTEREST RATE RISK MANAGEMENT
+34. INTEREST RATE RISK MANAGEMENT